SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![create lt 3](./imgs/create_lt3.JPG)

 - under Advanced details select the IAM instance role we used with our EC2 instance.
-Leave all other values as default and create the launch template
+Leave all other values as default and create the launch template/.

 ![create lt 4](./imgs/create_lt4.JPG)